MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 When a run has completed, you can view the results on the lines on the **BCPT Suite Lines** FastTab.
 For more information, see [Analyzing the Results](devenv-performance-toolkit.md#analyzing-the-results).

 ## Troubleshooting log entries
 After running the suite, you can choose **Log Entries** to see what happened.
-Use the **Show Errors** and **Show sessions running at the same time as this** buttons to apply filters to the results.
-For example, filtering can help you troubleshooting errors by showing you what a user was doing when an error occurred.
-You can use the **Open in Excel** action to build dashboards that can help you visualize performance results.
+Use the **Show Errors** and **Show sessions running at the same time as this** actions to apply filters to the results.
+For example, filtering can help troubleshoot errors by showing what a user was doing when an error occurred.
+By default, the page is filtered to show the latest version, but you can change or remove the filter if you want to compare runs.
+You can use the **Open in Excel** action to build dashboards that can help visualize performance results.

 <!--********NEED AN IMAGE OF THE LOG ENTRIES PAGE******************-->

 Log entries are listed in the order that they were created, which means that the different scenarios are mixed. <!--they need to apply filters to group results, I guess?--> Each run is identified by the value in the **Version No.** fields.

-By default, the **Log Entries** page is filtered to show the latest version, but you can change or remove the filter if you want to compare runs.

 The **Operation** column shows the individual measurements, where the term _Scenario_ is used for running the codeunit without the user wait time.
 The **No. of SQL Statements** column includes the SQL statements that were issued by the scenario and system activities, such as retrieving metadata.
-The counts do, however, exclude the log entries themselves.
+The counts exclude the log entries themselves.
 To drill down to a single session, filter on the **Session No.** field or choose **Open in Excel** to create a pivot table and pivot chart for deeper analysis.

 ## Example: Evaluate SQL calls and timing in Single Run mode
 This example shows how to use Single Run mode for performance regression testing (PRT) between changes to code, to evaluate SQL calls and timing.
 Often, when developing a new extension, you start out with limited code and may want to wait to do a larger benchmark test with simulated concurrent users until you’re closer to having a full, end-to-end scenario.
 You can use the **Start in Single Run Mode** action to perform a limited test, for example, on a new extension.
 Single Run mode will still provide things like a baseline, the ability to run the test in the background, and give you instant feedback.